- TAX INFO

 Lines 12 and 13

-In general, to determine the interest expense allocable to your rental activities, you must have records to show how the proceeds of each debt were used.
+In most cases, to determine the interest expense allocable to your rental activities, you must have records to show how the proceeds of each debt were used.
 Specific tracing rules apply for allocating debt proceeds and repayment.
 See Pub.
 535 for details.

 Do not deduct prepaid interest when you paid it.
 You can deduct it only in the year to which it is properly allocable.
 Points, including loan origination fees, charged only for the use of money must be deducted over the life of the loan.

 You can deduct the cost of repairs made to keep your property in good working condition.
-Repairs generally do not add significant value to the property or extend its life.
+Repairs in most cases do not add significant value to the property or extend its life.
 Examples of repairs are fixing a broken lock or painting a room.
 Improvements that increase the value of the property or extend its life, such as replacing a roof or renovating a kitchen, must be capitalized and depreciated (that is, they cannot be deducted in full in the year they are paid or incurred).
-See the instructions for line 20.
+See the instructions for line 20 on this page.

 You can deduct the cost of ordinary and necessary telephone calls related to your rental activities or royalty income (for example, calls to the renter).
 However, the base rate (including taxes and other charges) for local telephone service for the first telephone line into your residence is a personal expense and is not deductible.